GroupNo-6/Internet-Prices-Around-the-World/README.md

 ## Load:

-The final DataFrame was converted into a CSV file and uploaded on Postgres by importing create_engine from sqlalchemy.
+The final DataFrame was converted into a CSV file and uploaded on Postgres by importing create_engine from sqlalchemy and importing pyscopg2.

 # References :